|Plant on Patriots’ Day and your peas could look this good by the Fourth of July! Photo by Eric Sideman.|

 If you want peas for the Fourth of July, it’s almost time to plant!
 Many Maine gardeners use Patriots’ Day as the traditional planting date.
 Peas are one of the first vegetables that can be planted in the Spring because they grow well in cool soils.

 The Maine Organic Farmers and Gardeners Association (MOFGA) encourages you to take a step towards food independence this month by planting a row – or two! – of peas.
 The three basic types you can grow are shell peas, snow peas, and sugarsnaps.
 Shell peas are opened (shelled) so you can get the peas out of the pods.
 These are the traditional pea varieties grown in New England.
 Snow pea pods are harvested before the seeds get large.
-They are often used in Asian cooking (stir-fries) or salads.
+They are often used in dishes like stir-fries and salads.
 Sugarsnap varieties are eaten whole – both the pod and the peas are edible – and they tend to be sweet.

 Once you decide what type you want, you can get a wide range of varieties from Maine’s seed companies: Johnny’s Selected Seeds, FEDCO Seeds, and Pine Tree Garden Seeds.
 Pea seeds are also available at most garden centers.